UTIs are rising fast—and the cause could be in your refrigerator (2024)

 "Eating meat that has been heavily treated with antibiotics may be contributing to increasing rates of antibiotic resistance as the human microbiome is being influenced by meat consumption," echoes Van Kuiken.
 "This does not mean that if you eat meat, you are going to get a UTI, but it could increase the likelihood that you may end up colonized with a multi-drug resistant organism."

 Drug-resistant or not, E. coli from meat can colonize your gut and spread to your urinary tract.
-This can occur in women after the contaminated meat passes through the digestive system and is excreted in close proximity to the vagin*l wall, where the bacteria has only a short distance to travel between the anus and the entrance of the urethra.
+This can occur in women after the contaminated meat passes through the digestive system and is excreted in close proximity to the vaginal wall, where the bacteria has only a short distance to travel between the anus and the entrance of the urethra.

 While scientists havelong knownthis can happen, they're learning that it likely happens more frequently than previously suspected.
 A 2023 study estimates that contaminated meat causes nearly half a million UTIs in the United States annually—a small fraction of the more than eight million UTI-related healthcare visits in the country each year, but enough to merit concern.